 LOT, INTERIOR - Any lot other than a corner lot.
+Also includes lots with less than the required frontage.

 LOT LINE - A property line of record bounding one lot from another lot or from a public or private street or any other public or private space.